Rangers vs. Twins Player Props Betting Odds

-Player prop bet odds for Marcus Semien, Max Kepler and others are listed when the Texas Rangers host the Minnesota Twins at Globe Life Field on Friday at 8:05 PM ET.
+Marcus Semien is one of the top players with prop bets available when the Texas Rangers and the Minnesota Twins square off at Globe Life Field on Saturday (beginning at 7:15 PM ET).

 Bet on this matchup or its props with BetMGM!